acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 NOTICE:

-* this process will remove/install software on your target host, and configure it e.g. firewall and security rules.
+* if you are deploying to a host/VM and will be executing the prerequisites step of this process, be aware that the process will remove/install software on your target host, and configure it e.g. firewall and security rules.
 Only execute this process if you understand the implications or are executing the process in a VM/host that you can easily re-create.
 * by default, the Acumos platform is deployed with service exposure options typical for development environments.
 Production environments and especially public environments will need additional planning and restrictions on exposed